-ARTICLE 20 - TAKE HOME VEHICLE
+ARTICLE 21 - TAKE HOME VEHICLE

-(a) The County's present take home vehicle policy -- including compensable and non-compensable time -- will remain in effect for the duration of this Agreement, unless the pattern of employee off-duty activity increases the cost of such activity to a level unacceptable to the County or an unanticipated event occurs which otherwise makes the policy economically unfeasible.
-If this occurs, the County will have the right to terminate the take home vehicle policy after first giving notice to the Union.
+- (a) The County's present take home vehicle policy -- including compensable and non-compensable time -- will remain in effect for the duration of this Agreement, unless the pattern of employee off-duty activity increases the cost of such activity to a level unacceptable to the County or an unanticipated event occurs which otherwise makes the policy economically unfeasible.
+If this occurs, the County will have the right to terminate the take home vehicle policy after first giving notice to the Union. - (b) Employees who are designated as "on-call" for a specific period of time may operate their assigned vehicle outside Howard County as long as they are able to respond to the scene of a call-in within 45 minutes of receiving the call. - (c) The County agrees to develop and implement a Take Home Car policy for officers who reside outside of the county.

-(b) Employees who are designated as "on-call" for a specific period of time may operate their assigned vehicle outside Howard County as long as they are able to respond to the scene of a call-in within 45 minutes of receiving the call.
+ARTICLE 22 - HOWARD COUNTY POLICE AND FIRE RETIREMENT SYSTEM

-ARTICLE 21 - HOWARD COUNTY POLICE AND FIRE RETIREMENT SYSTEM
+(a) Retirement benefits for employees covered by this agreement shall be as provided for in Title 1 (Personnel Administration), Subtitle 4A (Police and Fire Employees Retirement Plan) of the Howard County Code (the "Pension Subtitle") (Exhibit G).

-- (a) Retirement benefits for employees covered by this agreement shall be as provided for in Title 1 (Personnel Administration), Subtitle 4A (Police and Fire Employees Retirement Plan) of the Howard County Code (the "Pension Subtitle") (Exhibit D). - (b) In determining the final compensation of an employee's retirement benefits, the employee's high consecutive 36 months of the legislated base salary shall be used.
-(See Exhibit D). - (c) Notwithstanding the provisions of this Agreement, and as provided in Section 1.465A of the Pension Subtitle, the County shall have the right to amend the Pension Plan, at any time, by amendment to the Howard County Code. - (d) A retiree under age 50 with at least 10 years of County service and who is not collecting a disability retirement benefit, shall have the option of participating in the County's Health Insurance Program by paying the entire premium.
-At age 50, the retiree shall be entitled to a Retiree Health Insurance Benefit as provided for in the Retiree Health Insurance Program. - (e) Eligible employees may participate in the Deferred Retirement Option Program (DROP) pursuant to Section 1.437A of the Howard County Code.
+- (b) In determining the final compensation of an employee's retirement benefits, the employee's high consecutive 36 months of the legislated base salary shall be used.
+(See Exhibit G). - (c) Notwithstanding the provisions of this Agreement, and as provided in Section 1.465A of the Pension Subtitle, the County shall have the right to amend the Pension Plan, at any time, by amendment to the Howard County Code. - (d) A retiree under age 50 with at least 10 years of County service and who is not collecting a disability retirement benefit, shall have the option of participating in the County's Health Insurance Program by paying the entire premium.
+At age 50, the retiree shall be entitled to a Retiree Health Insurance Benefit as provided for in the Retiree Health Insurance Program. - (e) Within six months of an employee's request, the County shall inform the employee in writing of the cost to purchase eligibility service time for creditable service time, as well as the payment options available to the employee.
+The County will bear the costs associated with the production of this document.